 What’s next in grocery’s pandemic-fueled digital transformation

-As the retail world moves on from Black Friday Cyber Monday, all focus is now on 2021 planning.
-With such an unexpected turn to 2020, it is still a bit of a toss-up what next year will hold.
+With 2020 taking such an unexpected turn, it is still a bit of a toss-up what all of 2021 will hold.
 However, when it comes to the grocery and supermarket industry, the experts have a few ideas of where things are headed coming out of the impacts of COVID-19.
 These are the top grocery trend predictions for 2021.

 Grocery Trend Predictions for 2021